Natural Treatments for Shingles

 - Try to avoid people who have immune problems like young children, transplant patients, people who have HIV or cancer, because you could potentially pass the infection onto them.

 - Try to relax and rid yourself of stress and anxiety using whatever techniques work for you – like yoga, meditation, self-hypnosis, or image visualization.

 - Avoid sudden changes in temperature or air pressure because this can “send” signals to the nerves that activate the virus.

 - Expose the affected area to sunlight for a few minutes.
-This can speed up the healing process by helping to “dry out” the rash.
+This can speed up healing by helping to “dry out” the rash.

-We hope you’ve enjoyed this article on how to treat shingles naturally!
+We hope you’ve enjoyed this article on natural treatments for shingles!